lennertsoffers/internship_lykios/technical_documentation.md

     - Opening price of the auction if no bids were made yet
     - Current highest bid + the minimum raise of the auction

-So let’s say all these prerequisites are met, then we are done no?.
+So let’s say all these prerequisites are met, then we are done no?
 Well, not exactly.
 What would happen if two users made a bid at exactly the same moment?
 Both validations could be met before the changes were written to the database, even if the second bid is lower than the first bid that will be written to the database.
 This is different than the expected behaviour of course.

 The solution we’ve found is making use of an optimistic lock on the auctions table.
 An optimistic lock is actually just a counter on how many writes happened to this record.
 This lock can now be used as a validation when updating an entity in the database.